vicchig/StudentAgenda/README.md

 * As a Student or Teacher, I will not be able to view chats that I am not in
 * As a Student or Teacher, I will be able to chat with multiple other students/teachers in a group chat
 * As a Parent, I will not be able to view chats of students
+* As a Student, I will be able to access dictionary.com and thesaurus.com directly through the platform
+* As a Student, I will have access to a reference builder similar to easybib
+* As a Studnt, I can take pictures using my phones camera
+* As a Student, I will receive a type of points for extrinsic motivation for completing deadlines on time
+* As a Student, Using none mobile versions of the platform, I will recieve notifications in the form of email
+* As a Student, I can view a visual representation of my performance (possibly in the form of a bar graph)
+* As a Student, I will receive reflection questions when goals have been completed
+* As a Student, I will be able to break up tasks and label them with a type.

 ### Student Involvement